Harvey John

 Plan a recruitment timeline

 During this process, clarity on timelines is crucial.
 Maintaining the focus and interest of your best candidates requires a process with a reasonable tempo.
-Committing to offer is a big decision but it is also a first touch in the employment of that individual and should be as positive an experience as possible.
+Committing to offer is a big decision.
+Consider that it’s also a first touch in the employment of that individual and should be as positive an experience as possible.
 The offer should be an exciting one for both parties, with minimal bargaining.

 This may all sound like a lot of effort, which it is, but once it has become part of the recruitment process it will become much more efficient.
-It is the case, however, that there is a requirement to invest some valuable fee-earning time to find the best people, and if it is done correctly the reward will be much greater.
+It’s important to invest some valuable fee-earning time to find the best people, and if it is done correctly the reward will be much greater.

 Georgina Trudgill is an Associate Director in the Finance division at Harvey John.